Diagnosis

 Some people may feel claustrophobic inside the MRI scanner or find the loud thumping sound it makes disturbing.
 But you're usually given earplugs to help with the noise, and some scanners are equipped with televisions or headphones.
 If you're very anxious, ask about a mild sedative to help calm you.
 In certain situations, a general anesthetic may be necessary.

-Technician comforting patient in MRI scanner MRI scan
+Technician comforting patient during an MRI scan.
+MRI scan

 • Computerized tomography (CT).
 This test uses a narrow beam of radiation to produce detailed images of your spine.
 Sometimes it's combined with an injected contrast dye to make abnormal changes in the spinal canal or spinal cord easier to see.
 A CT scan is only rarely used to help diagnose spinal tumors.